Swedeachu/Swim-Prevent/README.md

 If you can bypass this, congratulations.
 I purposefully kept code simple and non-invasive, never going past ring 3.
 <br>
 # Log Files
-This program also creats log files in your machines appdata roaming folder.
+This program also creates log files in your machines appdata roaming folder.
 Each log file is named by the unix time stamp swim prevent was started.
-Log files contain useful information such as USB counts and when swim prevent was closed.
+Log files contain useful information such as USB device counts and when swim prevent was closed.
 <br>
 # Download
 To download, check the releases tab and follow the instructions.
 You might need to disable your anti viruses, including windows defender.